-Flowers and decorative leaves or branches which were cut and arranged prior to Shabbos are regarded as a decoration and are not Muktzeh.
-Therefore, when necessary, they may be moved on Shabbos and Shavuos.
-However, if some of the flowers are not yet in full bloom and exposure to additional moisture will induce them to blossom further, the vase must be moved very gently so that the water level remains constant.
+Flowers and decorative leaves or branches which were cut and arranged prior to Shavuos are regarded as a decoration and are not Muktzeh.
+Therefore, when necessary, they may be moved on both Yom Tov and Shabbos.
+However, if some of the flowers are not yet in full bloom, and exposure to additional moisture will induce them to blossom further, the vase must be moved very gently so that the water level remains constant.